finitespace/GerbilSpaceProgram/README.md

 # Gerbil Space Program (GSP)
-Backyard Space Flight Program (still interbackyard)
+Backyard Space Flight Program (still interbackyard).

+- One booster a little duct tape and an iot device never made it so far.